Ancient coins. Themes for collections.

 Horse about to roll

-# 363 in the cited book, and many others in small fractional types.
+# 363 in the cited book, plus many others on small fractional types.

 Book Ref: Facing Heads of Ancient Greek Coins, by Agnes Baldwin